MuckRock/chicago-air-quality-automated/README.md

-# MuckRock's Chicago Air Pollution Hotspots
+# How You Can Monitor Chicago's Air Pollution Hotspots

 **This repository contains tools to help journalists and all Chicago residents stay up to date on air quality in Chicago.**